Surfshark vs. Proton VPN: Which Is Better in 2026?

 Winner (Streaming): Surfshark

-Both VPNs are a great choice for streaming, but Surfshark is a slightly better option.
-Surfshark works with more streaming services, and it’s the only one of the two that has a smart DNS tool, which is very convenient when you want to use the VPN on devices that don’t support VPNs.
+Both VPNs are a great choice for streaming.
+They work with lots of Netflix libraries and can access top and less popular streaming services.
+That said, Surfshark is the only one of the two that has a smart DNS tool, which is very convenient when you want to use the VPN on devices that don’t support VPNs.

 Torrenting — Both Providers Are Good for Torrenting

 Surfshark and Proton VPN have great P2P support and come with convenient features for torrenting.
-Surfshark allows torrenting on all of its 3,200+ servers in 100 countries, while Proton VPN only allows torrenting in 16+ countries, but these are strategically placed around the world, so you’ll be able to find a nearby server to connect to in almost any location.
+Proton VPN allows torrenting on servers in 148 countries, while Surfshark allows torrenting on servers in 49+ countries — but these are strategically placed around the world, so you’ll be able to find a nearby server to connect to in almost any location.

 Both providers also work very well with popular torrent clients.
 I tested them with qBittorrent, BitTorrent, uTorrent, and Vuze, and I was always able to access and use them without any issues.